miguelbeltrancastro/Export-to-Homebank/README.md

 A simple Python program that helps you take your Bank statements and export them into Homebank CSV file import format

 This program is intended to help people that uses Homebank (http://homebank.free.fr/) as their financial tracking tool.
-It converst your bank statement export files into CSV files with the format that Homebank accepts.
+It converst your bank statement export files into CSV files with the format that Homebank accepts (as defined here: http://homebank.free.fr/help/misc-csvformat.html)

 It has a GUI and here it how it works:
 1. When launching the program, it will automatically ask you to select the input file.